Falling in Love with Someone Who Already Has a Partner

 This might sound a little heavy handed, but when you love someone who’s already in a relationship, they might say things like, “I’m thinking about leaving my partner,” or “I’m waiting for the right time…”

-These affirmations will keep you waiting for the time when you’ll be able to start a real relationship with the one you love, but who’s still in their current relationship for now.
+These statements keep you waiting for the time when you’ll be able to start a real relationship with this person, so you need to be careful and make sure t hey’re being honest or serious with you.

-If you have been clearly told that your lover doesn’t intend to leave their current partner, however, it doesn’t make sense to expect anything else.
+But if they’ve clearly told you they don’t intend to leave their current partner, then it doesn’t make sense to expect otherwise.
 It’s up to you to decide whether to accept being the “other” person, or to end the relationship.

 The first situation is more common.
-Be aware that if the situation doesn’t change after a few months, however, all your waiting is probably in vain.
+Just keep in mind that if the situation doesn’t change after a few months, you might be waiting in vain.

-Some people have waited years for the one they love to break off their relationship.
-Given the amount of time that has passed, however, it’s clear that it’s never going to happen – no matter how much they swear that it will.
+Some people have waited years for the person they love to break off their relationship.
+But after that long, they need to realize that it just might not be true – no matter how much the other person swears it is.

 Perhaps your love for the person and your desire to break up their relationship are so strong that you start to pester them about their partner.
-You may say things like, “If they act like that, they don’t love you anymore,” or “She’s using you,” or “Maybe she’s already seeing someone else.”
+You may say things like, “If they act like that, they don’t love you anymore,” or “they’re using you,” or “Maybe they’re already seeing someone else.”
 These are examples of manipulation.

 You’re not allowing them to make decisions on their own.
 More to the point, you’re filling their head with things that will cause doubt and even arguments between the two of you.

-This does nothing but a tremendous amount of harm and damage.
+All this does is cause harm.
 You’re not being honest, and you’re not giving the person an opportunity to love you freely.

-Believing the person you’ve fallen for will be faithfulThis is one of the mistakes we want to highlight the most, so here goes: imagine that the person you’re in love with breaks off their relationship.
-Do you really expect them to be faithful to you?
+Believing the person you’ve fallen for will be faithfulThis is one of the mistakes we want to highlight the most.
+So, imagine that the person you’re in love with breaks off their relationship to be with you.
+Do you really expect them to be faithful to you down the road?

 Are you aware of what kinds of values the person you are with actually has?
 Do you expect them to act differently with you, just because you’re you?

 Loving someone who already has a partner is a delicate situation that can wear you out if you expect a breakup that will never come.
-It can hurt everyone by damaging a relationship, and it can even make you suffer if you do get together and your partner is unfaithful.
+It can hurt everyone.
+It could damage their relationship, and harm you if you start a normal relationship and then they’re unfaithful to you.

 What do you think you would do if you fell in love with someone who already has a partner?